epidrome/cover-card/README.md

 You can visit [releases](https://github.com/epidrome/cover-card/releases) and check for bugs and new features.

-If you wish to keep your theme frozen and not receive updates, then you can [revert your remote_theme to the last known good configuration](https://github.com/benbalter/jekyll-remote-theme) by pointing to [a particular commit](https://github.com/epidrome/cover-card/commits/master).
+If you wish to keep your theme frozen and not receive updates, then you can [revert your remote_theme to the last known good configuration](https://github.com/benbalter/jekyll-remote-theme):

+> You may also optionally specify a branch, tag, or commit to use by appending an @ and the Git ref (e.g., epidrome/cover-card@v0.3).
+If you don't specify a Git ref, the master branch will be used.

 ### Expert options